snej/tails/README.md

 # Tails, A Fast C+\+ Forth Core

-**Tails** is a minimal, fast [Forth][FORTH]-like interpreter core written entirely in C+\+.
+**Tails** is a minimal, fast [Forth][FORTH]-like interpreter core.
+It uses no assembly code, only C+\+, but an elegant tail-recursion technique inspired by [Wasm3][WASM3] makes it nearly as efficient as hand-written assembly.
 I created it as a one-day hack to celebrate May Forth 2021 … then kept going because it's fun.

 It started out as tiny but functional.
 The magic core code (`NEXT`, `INTERP`, `RETURN`, `LITERAL`, `DUP`, etc.) is about 200SLOC and compiles to a few hundred bytes, many of which are NOPs the compiler adds for padding.
 The parser and compiler add a few KB more.